endoflife-date/endoflife.date/.github/ISSUE_TEMPLATE/report_incorrect_details.md

 **Link to product page on endoflife.date**

-Let us know the to url of the product page on endoflife.date you found the wrong data.
+Let us know the to url of the product page on endoflife.date you found the incorrect details.

-**Details of wrong and right data you have found**
+**Details of incorrect and correct details you have found**

 For example the active support date on endoflife.date is not the same as in the product documentation.